Frequently Asked Questions

 What is the difference between a speech pathologist and a speech therapist?

 Speech pathologist and speech therapist refer to the same profession — both terms describe a qualified clinician who supports children with communication, speech, language and swallowing difficulties.
 In Australia, the preferred term is speech pathologist.
-All of our speech pathologists are members of Speech Pathology Australia and hold a bachelor or masters degree in speech pathology. ..
+All of our speech pathologists are members of Speech Pathology Australia and hold a bachelor or masters degree in speech pathology.

 Do you offer both speech pathology and occupational therapy at the same clinic?

 Yes — SPOT Paediatrics offers both speech pathology and occupational therapy under one roof at our Hove clinic in Adelaide.
-Families can access both services in the same location, with the option for joint sessions or back-to-back appointments on the same day.
+Families can access both services in the same location, with the option for joint SPOT sessions or back-to-back appointments on the same day.
 Our OT and speech pathology teams collaborate regularly to support children who need both disciplines.

 If your question isn’t answered here on this page, feel free to contact our team directly.